ryanpcmcquen/image-ultimator/README.md

 ##### EXIF removal

 There is preliminary exif removal support, you will be prompted when you run the script.
 Only works for jpg, jpeg & png.
+Default is to remove exif data, to keep it, run:

+    EXIFREMOVE=n imgult